iterative/dvc.org/content/docs/command-reference/dag.md

-A data pipeline, in general, is a series of data processing [stages](/doc/command-reference/run) (for example, console commands that take an input and produce an <abbr>output</abbr>).
+A data pipeline, in general, is a series of data processing [stages](/doc/command-reference/run) (for example, console commands that take an input and produce an outcome).
+The connections between stages are formed by the
+<abbr>output<s/abbr> of one turning into the <abbr>dependency</abbr> of another.
 A pipeline may produce intermediate data, and has a final result.

 Data science and machine learning pipelines typically start with large raw datasets, include intermediate featurization and training stages, and produce a